 {% endarchiveParams %}

-Similarly, for classified custom fields, you can usecategoryDetailtags in a similar manner.
+Similarly, you can use for category custom fieldscategoryDetailTags can be called in a similar manner.

-Through this method, you can completely control the display of each custom field, whether it is as text, image, link, or combined with other content, which can be flexibly realized in the template.
+In this way, you can fully control the display of each custom field, whether it is as text, image, link, or combined with other content, all can be flexibly realized in the template.

 Summary

-The content model feature of AnQi CMS is a concentrated manifestation of its strength.Through careful design and custom content models, you can not only efficiently manage various types of information on your website, but also ensure that these information are presented to users in the most suitable way for your business logic.As a website operator, mastering this core feature will greatly enhance your efficiency and effectiveness in content creation, publication, and optimization, helping your website stand out in the highly competitive digital environment.
+The content model function of AnQi CMS is a concentrated embodiment of its strength.By carefully designing and customizing the content model, you can not only efficiently manage various information on the website, but also ensure that this information is presented to users in the most suitable way for your business logic.As a website operator, mastering this core feature will greatly enhance your efficiency and effectiveness in content creation, publishing, and optimization, helping your website stand out in the highly competitive digital environment.

-“Model Table Name” is the actual name of the data table storing the model data in the database, which belongs to the backend technology category, ensuring the uniqueness and standardization of data storage.
-While “URL Alias” is used as an identifier in the front-end web page URL structure, for example,yourdomain.com/solutions/detail-1.htmlIn English, 'solutions' could be the URL alias of some model.Both require the use of English lowercase letters to comply with database naming conventions and the friendliness of URLs as well as SEO practices.A properly formatted English lowercase URL helps search engines crawl and understand it, and also helps avoid garbled or compatibility issues that may arise from Chinese or other special characters in the URL.
+“Model Table Name” is the actual name of the database table storing the model data, which belongs to the backend technology category, ensuring the uniqueness and specification of data storage.
+While “URL alias” is used as an identifier in the front-end web page URL structure, for example,yourdomain.com/solutions/detail-1.htmlIn, "solutions" may be the URL alias of some model.Both require the use of English lowercase letters to comply with database naming conventions, URL friendliness, and SEO practices.A standard English lowercase URL is helpful for search engines to crawl and understand, and can also avoid garbled or compatibility issues caused by Chinese or other special characters in URLs.

-2. Can I add a carousel of images or multiple image fields in a content model?
-How to implement it?
+2. Can I add a picture carousel or multiple picture fields in a content model?
+How can I implement it?

 How to modify or delete existing content models?
 What should be noted?